Phantas0s/questions-job-interview/README.md

 # Questions and tips to find the good company as a web developer

-To know more, see [my article on my blog](https://web-techno.net/software-development-job-advices/)
+To know more, see [this article on my blog](https://thevaluable.dev/find-best-software-developer-job/)

 ## Before the interview